wagtail/wagtail/docs/topics/pages.md

 ```
 ### Page URLs {#page_urls}

 The most common method of retrieving page URLs is by using the `{% pageurl %}` template tag.
-Since it\'s called from a template, `pageurl` automatically includes the optimizations mentioned below.
+Since it's called from a template, `pageurl` automatically includes the optimizations mentioned below.
 For more information, see [pageurl](pageurl_tag).

 Page models also include several low-level methods for overriding or accessing page URLs.